-Changing Documents
+Changing documents

-Singapore law allows you to legally change your name and sex based on certain conditions.
 At present, you will not be able to change your birth certificate.

 Following a legal name or gender change, you will need to replace your National Registration Identity Card (NRIC) within 28 days to reflect the new information.